Giants of Mont'e Prama: Boxers

 Boxer is the conventional term referring to a category of Nuragic bronze statuettes, furnished with a weapon similar to the cestus, that wraps the forearm with a rigid sheath, probably metallic.

 The panoply of the warrior or wrestler – depending on different interpretations – also comprised a semi-rigid, curved rectangular shield.

 It is generally believed that the boxers were taking part in sacred or funeral games in honor of the deceased, as seen elsewhere in the Mediterranean area.

 Boxers make up the most numerous and uniform group within the Sinis statues, showing only minor variations in size and unimportant particulars.

-Boxers are invariably represented bare-chested, with engraved navels or nipples; and they wear loin-cloths with the rears trimmed to a triangle, a typical feature of Sardinian bronze boxers and warrior figurines, such as the "archer of Serri" (from Serri, the findspot).
+Boxers are invariably represented bare-chested, with engraved navels or nipples; and they wear loincloths with the rears trimmed to a triangle, a typical feature of Sardinian bronze boxers and warrior figurines, such as the "archer of Serri" (from Serri, the findspot).

-The upper part of the chest is protected by a belt from which –in some cases – shallow grooves depart, depicting the strings used to tie the loin-cloth.
+The upper part of the chest is protected by a belt from which –in some cases – shallow grooves depart, depicting the strings used to tie the loincloth.

 The boxer heads are covered by smooth caps.
 Sleeves running from the elbow down, presumably originally in leather, protect their right arms.
 The sleeve terminates with a rounded cap into which the weapon, in metal or other material, was inserted.

 The rectangular, curved shield is held by the left arm and raised above the head.
 It was most probably made of leather or other flexible material, given that it is bent on the long sides.
 Furthermore, internally it is framed with wooden twigs, whereas the external part is characterized by an embossed rim all along the perimeter.
 The shield appears to be fixed, on the internal side, to an armband decorated with chevron patterns, worn at the elbow of the left arm.

 The figure of the boxer is attested in bronze statuettes, among which – beyond Sardinian specimens – is the notable figurine found at Vetulonia within the "tomb of the ruler".

 The most similar bronze figurine, however, both for typology and for distinguishing marks, is the statuette from Dorgali.